How Often Do People Go To Jail for DUI in Minneapolis, MN?

 If you have been arrested under suspicion of driving while impaired (DWI) in Minneapolis, the prospect of spending time in jail for DUI is likely weighing on your mind.
 Whether this is your first offense or you have been arrested for DWI before, incarceration is a possibility if you are ultimately convicted.

-That said, some cases are more likely than others to result in a jail time.
-For the most part, first-time offenders are unlikely to spend time in jail outside of the night of their arrest.
+That said, some cases are more likely than others to result in time in jail for a DUI.
+For the most part, first-time offenders are unlikely to spend time outside of the night in jail for a DUI arrest.
 This is not the case for many repeat offenders.

-It is important to remember that the threat of jail time only becomes a reality if you are convicted on DWI charges.
-If you have your case dismissed or prevail at trial, you will avoid jail entirely.
+It is important to remember that the threat of going to jail for DUI only becomes a reality if you are convicted on Driving While Impaired charges.
+If you have your case dismissed or prevail at trial, you will avoid going to jail for DUI entirely.
 The attorneys of Gerald Miller could work with you to identify a defense strategy that gives you the best chance of a favorable outcome.

 What are the Possible Sentences for DWI in Minneapolis?

-Like all criminal offenses, there is a maximum limit on the amount of jail time you could face with any DWI conviction.
+Like all criminal offenses, there is a maximum limit on the amount of time in jail for DUI you could face with any driving while impaired conviction.
 The maximum sentence you are facing will largely vary depending on the number of previous DWI convictions on your record.
-The maximum sentences for each type of DWI include:
+The maximum sentences for each type of driving while impaired include:

 - First-Offense DWI.
-Most of the time, a first-time offender will face a maximum jail term of 90 days.
+Most of the time, a first-time offender will face a maximum term of 90 days in jail for a DUI.
 However, there are factors that could increase that maximum term to as much as one year behind bars.
 These factors include high levels of alcohol in your system or the refusal to take a chemical test.

 - Second-Offense DWI.
 The maximum sentence for a second offense is the same as a first offense.
 The only difference is that there is a mandatory minimum for a second-time offender.

 - Third-Offense DWI.
 Unlike the first two convictions, a third DWI is typically treated as a gross misdemeanor.
-That increases the maximum jail term for a conviction to one year.
+That increases the maximum jail for a DUI term for a conviction to one year.

 - Fourth-Offense DWI.
 A fourth DWI in a 10-year time span is treated as a felony in Minnesota.
 A conviction in these cases could lead to as much as seven years in prison.